Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 2. AI, Social Media, and Other Tech Risks Change the Game

-Quantum leaps in video and audio technology plus large social media audiences equals complex, ever-evolving risks teachers and administrators often aren’t prepared to handle.
+Quantum leaps in video and audio technology, plus large social media audiences equal complex, ever-evolving risks that teachers and administrators often aren’t prepared to handle.

 Schools’ Deep Fake Problem